 The hemp boards currently being manufactured by Sunstrand are not structural, though the potential is there for the future.
 At present, boards can be used for a wide variety of applications including molding, cabinetry, shelving, furniture, and when properly sealed can be used as tables and counter tops.

-Coreboard is manufactured in the Unites States but available in Canada.
+Coreboard is manufactured in the Unites States and Canada.